Male Pelvic Floor: Advanced Massage and Bodywork for Tension, Dysfunction, and Pain

 Pelvic Floor Massage and Bodywork

-Techniques I use to mobilize, stretch, release, and improve the function of the muscles, connective tissues, and organs of the pelvic floor are drawn from Neuromuscular Therapy, Myofascial Release, Deep Tissue Massage, Trigger Point Release, Swedish Massage, Cross-Fiber Manipulation, Positional Release, elements of Trager Bodywork, and other modalities.
+Techniques I use to mobilize, stretch, release, and improve the function of the muscles, connective tissues, and organs of the pelvic floor are drawn from Neuromuscular Therapy, Myofascial Release, Orthopedic Massage, Sports Massage (I was among the first to become nationally certified in Sports Massage and have worked with athletes at the Olympics, the Boston Marathon, and with the U.S. Olympic Judo team), Deep Tissue Massage, Trigger Point Release, Swedish Massage, Cross-Fiber Manipulation, Positional Release, Trager Bodywork, and other modalities.
 To help you isolate and feel these muscles I may use Active Engagement techniques, in which I ask for mild contractions followed by full relaxation of the pelvic floor muscles as I gently apply pressure to various myofascial structures.
 This approach has the added benefit of enhancing tissue release and stretch as well as deepening awareness, connection, and control.
 In addition, I may include active or passive pelvic and leg movements to further stretch and open muscles and connective tissues that I am working on (often referred to simply as Pin and Stretch Technique, an approach very similar to Active Release Technique).
 I teach clients how to connect the breath to the pelvic floor and how to use this valuable tool to further stretch, open, and release the pelvic floor and abdominal tissues.
-When indicated, I employ testing protocols to evaluate pelvic floor strength, endurance, and function—and teach clients how to strengthen these muscles if needed.
+When indicated, I assess pelvic floor strength and endurance—and teach clients how to strengthen these muscles if needed.

 Core Bodywork